 Additionally, retailers can use tokenisation in loyalty programmes and rewards to consumers.
 This is another of the many ways that tokenisation can be used in all parts of the retail process to store valuable information that helps retailers to then tailor and personalise the consumer experience.

-Ingenico Enterprise Retail has delivered payments processing, including tokenisation, in-store, online, and via our omnichannel solution, for years.
+Ingenico has delivered payments processing, including tokenisation, in-store, online, and via our omnichannel solution, for years.
 That means we know what customers need and can tailor our service to suit them, with the option of scaling when necessary.

-By utilising the Ingenico Enterprise Retail Omnichannel solution, retailers can provide a payment’s experience across channels that is fast and secure and gives customers the ease of use to make the checkout experience as quick and easy as possible.
+By utilising the Ingenico Omnichannel solution, retailers can provide a payment’s experience across channels that is fast and secure and gives customers the ease of use to make the checkout experience as quick and easy as possible.
 It can also improve customer loyalty, incentivising customers to continue shopping with the same retailers, using tokenisation to provide a smoother, more intuitive customer experience.

-Frederic has over 20 years’ experience in the IT and Telecoms industry and has spent the last 11 years working in payments at Ingenico Group where he started originally as a Solutions Manager, before moving into the Pre-Sales Manager role, and more recently Head of Pre-Sales.
+Frederic has over 20 years’ experience in the IT and Telecoms industry and has spent the last 11 years working in payments at Ingenico where he started originally as a Solutions Manager, before moving into the Pre-Sales Manager role, and more recently Head of Pre-Sales.
 Frederic is adept at leading and managing complex solution sales within Tier 1 & Tier 2 UK Retail markets.
 In his role, his key responsibilities include identifying needs, developing appropriate solutions, defining value strategies, preparing proposals, and managing bid responses.

-At Enterprise Retail, we serve the needs of retailers, hospitality, petrol, transport, parking and vending operators - with omnichannel payment solutions.
+At Ingenico, we serve the needs of retailers, hospitality, petrol, transport, parking and vending operators - with omnichannel payment solutions.
 Building on our expertise and local operations, we understand more about their industries’ challenges and opportunities than anyone.
 We proactively design flawless solutions that help our clients grow their business.